Rothschild family: Jewish identity and positions on Zionism

-Jewish solidarity in the family was not homogeneous.
-Many Rothschilds were supporters of Zionism, while other members of the family opposed the creation of the Jewish state.
-In 1917 Walter Rothschild, 2nd Baron Rothschild was the addressee of the Balfour Declaration to the Zionist Federation, which committed the British government to the establishment in Palestine of a national home for the Jewish people.
-His nephew, Victor, Lord Rothschild was against granting asylum or helping Jewish refugees in 1938.
-(Note: The Independent reported that he "shocked an audience by saying that in spite of 'the slow murder of 600,000 people' on the continent 'we probably all agree that there is something unsatisfactory in refugees encroaching on the privacy of our country, even for relatively short periods of time.'")
-After the death of James Jacob de Rothschild in 1868, his eldest son Alphonse Rothschild took over the management of the family bank and was the most active in support for Eretz Israel.
-The Rothschild family archives show that during the 1870s the family contributed nearly 500,000 francs per year on behalf of Eastern Jewry to the Alliance Israélite Universelle.
+Support for Zionism within the Rothschild family was not uniform across its branches.
+Many Rothschilds were supporters of Zionism, while other members of the family opposed it.
+Within the French branch of the family, after the death of James Jacob de Rothschild in 1868, his eldest son Alphonse Rothschild took over the management of the family bank and became active in supporting Eretz Israel.

-Baron Edmond James de Rothschild (known in Israel simply as "the Baron Rothschild" or "the Benefactor" (Hebrew: "HaNadiv")), youngest son of James Jacob de Rothschild, was a patron of the first permanent settlement in Palestine at Rishon-LeZion (1882).
-He also provided funding for the establishment of Petah Tikva as a permanent settlement (1883).
+Another influential supporter was Baron Edmond James de Rothschild, Alphonse's younger brother, known in Israel simply as "the Baron Rothschild" or "the Benefactor" (Hebrew: "HaNadiv").
+Edmond financed some of the first Jewish agricultural colonies in the late nineteenth and early twentieth centuries, which included being a patron for the first permanent settlement in Palestine at Rishon-LeZion (1882), and also provided funds for the establishment of Petah Tikva as a permanent settlement (1883).
 Overall, he bought from Ottoman landlords 2–3% of the land.
 (Note: The PICA obtained about 450–550 km2 of land in Palestine, out of about 1,850 km2 (7% of the area Mandatory Palestine) that were Jewish-owned by 1947.
 Today's Israel proper, excluding the West Bank, Gaza, Golan and East Jerusalem, is about 21,000 km2, but the Mandatory Palestine was larger.)
 After Baron de Hirsch died in 1896, the Hirsch-founded Jewish Colonisation Association (ICA) started supporting the settlement of Palestine (1896), and Baron Rothschild took an active role in the organization and transferred his Palestinian land holdings as well as 15 million francs to it.
 In 1924, he reorganized the Palestinian branch of the ICA into the Palestine Jewish Colonisation Association (PICA), which acquired more than 125000 acres of land and set up business ventures.
+In Tel Aviv, the Rothschild Boulevard is named after him, as are a number of localities throughout Israel which he assisted in founding, including Metulla, Zikhron Ya'akov, Rishon Lezion and Rosh Pina.
+A park in Boulogne-Billancourt, Paris, the Parc Edmond de Rothschild (Edmond de Rothschild Park), is also named after its founder.